The Best Denver Photography Spots In 2025 (With Map)

 30. Daniels & Fisher Tower

-Built in 1910, this historic clock tower building used to be the tallest in about half the country – plus, the architecture was inspired by The Campanile (St. Mark’s Bell Tower) in Venice, Italy.
+Built in 1910, Daniels & Fisher Tower is a historic clock tower building that used to be the tallest in about half the country – plus, the architecture was inspired by The Campanile (St. Mark’s Bell Tower) in Venice, Italy.

 31. Ellie Caulkins Opera House Lobby